 The Husqvarna 435 is yet another popular Husky chainsaw that can be picked up relatively cheaply.

 It’s part of their home-owner series of chainsaws so you shouldn’t expect to be felling forests with it.
-Rather, it would make a good first chainsaw for many people for doing the odd tree or wood-related task around the property.
+Rather, it would make a good first chainsaw for many people to prune the odd tree or firewood-related tasks around the property.

 I’ve used similarly powered chainsaws for cutting up small-width branches and logs for the fire (up to 4 or 5 inches thick) and for getting rid of limbs on trees that have been downed.